On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Preliminaries

-This result is different from the output SINR of the LMMSE detector in \cite{Kim2008,Lim2019}, which has been proven to be the sum of $N_t-1$ exponential RVs plus a chi-square RV, and hence a fundamentally different SINR distribution of the WLMMSE detector is expected.
+\textit{Remark 2:} The SINR $\tau_j$ of the WLMMSE detector in \eqref{Eq:WL_SINR_EXPR3} is different from that of the LMMSE one, which has been proven to be the sum of $N_t-1$ exponential RVs plus a chi-square RV \cite[Eq.
+(10)]{Kim2008}, \cite[Eq.
+(12)]{Lim2019}.
+Especially, when $N_t=1$, an exact 3 dB SINR gain can be achieved for a MIMO system with an arbitrary $N_r$ by using the WLMMSE detector.